jp1884/techvolution-vegas-baby/Techvolution I - A New Philosophy/11 - Techvolution I - ANP.md

 The answer slapped him harder than the demon ever did, he read the words "The Free States in the North."
 He heard the word freedom before, but he didn't know freedom was a real place.

 A shockwave went through him when he realized if slavery was a place, then so must freedom be a place too.
 Frederick realized he could break chains!
-Because ignorance was always his demon, and knowledge was always his angel.
+Because ignorance was always his demon, and knowledge was always his angelic lever of power.
 And he fought ignorance, and received knowledge, whenever he read.

 So, Frederick taught himself to read.
 He practiced with innocently "ignorant" white kids on the streets.
 He practiced reading items at the grocery store.
 He practiced on every street sign.
-And he practiced every time he was at the Baltimore dock; the dock I said Stargazer, you know the place, where ships will take you anywhere in the world.
+And he practiced every time he was at the Baltimore dock; did you hear me Stargazer, the dock I said, you know the place, where ships will take you anywhere in the world.
 If you can read the schedule.

 One day Sophia waited for her boy to return.
 But the boy died when the man Frederick Douglass walked onto the ship headed north to freedom.
 The man knew the exact time, place, and fare he needed to get on.
 He read it, himself, on the schedule.
 Reading opened the world to Frederick, and now the free world was opened to him.

 The story gets better.
-Frederick Douglass becomes a world famous orator and writer whose actions changed the game of civilization.
+Frederick Douglass wasn't happy just reading, he becomes a world famous orator and writer whose actions changed the game of civilization.
 In a world with no radio, video, or telephones, he travels the Northern States and Europe telling everyone the truth about slavery.
 When the American Civil War (1861-1865) broke out, his books helped Britain reject recognizing the South, and thus deprived it of much needed support.
 The irony of a slave educating people about slavery, and thereby helping to end slavery, is the cherry on top of this great story.

 _Story adapted from A Narrative of the Life of Frederick Douglass.
 Free on Project Gutenberg._